Building a blog in 3 minutes with Flotiq, Gatsby and Netlify¶

 - Populating data,

-- Deploying a Flotiq-powered blog to Heroku, via Gatsby.
+- Deploying a Flotiq-powered blog to Netlify, via Gatsby.

 You probably want to get your hands dirty now, huh?
 Try the next deep dive and see how Flotiq makes your work easier with SDK packages that will put your Content Types straight into your favorite IDE.
 Oh, and by the way we will import all your Wordpress posts at the same time.

 You can also learn how to add a custom domain to your blog, for free, in this Deep Dive, featuring Cloudflare Workers.